 I spent my childhood growing up in downtown Orlando.
 As I got older, exploring the city and its surrounding neighborhoods became a passion of mine.
 One neighborhood that always reminded me of a little slice of Europe right here in Central Florida was Winter Park.

-Discover: Winter Park
+Discover: Things to Do in Winter Park

 With everything from the plethora of street shopping and acclaimed restaurants on Park Avenue to uplifting galleries and museums, and gorgeous hidden parks to canals that rival the beauty of those in Europe decorated in the natural landscape that screams “quintessential Florida,” Winter Park truly has a little bit of something for everyone.
 Only a short drive from downtown Orlando or a 45-minute drive from the theme parks, this unique city feels like a world of its own.